Probate Q&A Series

 Some estates qualify for a simplified collection of personal property by affidavit.
 Under N.C.
 Gen. Stat. § 28A-15-3, heirs may use an affidavit if the decedent owned only personal assets valued at $20,000 or less.
 But real property does not qualify for that process.

-• File a petition for probate.
+• File an application or petition for probate or administration.

 • Obtain Letters Testamentary or Letters of Administration.